 Richard Strauss was a pivotal figure in romantic and post-romantic music, both as a composer and a conductor.
 His reputation as an orchestrator is unquestioned, and the melodies he wrote can be heartrending.
 His compositions, however, run the gamut from the sublime, to the charming, to the shocking.
 The course will briefly survey his biography and touch on his work as a conductor before focusing on his musical compositions.
 Listening will include a survey of his tone poems, operas, several works featuring solo instruments, and his songs.
+A week has been added to the course in order to survey his operas more completely.
 Lively discussion of the man and his music will be encouraged.